 When the terms of the transaction do not provide a present ownership interest, the noncontrolling interests continues to be recognized within equity until the NCI put is exercised.
 The carrying amount of noncontrolling interest changes due to allocations of profit or loss, changes in other comprehensive income and dividends declared for the reporting period.
-The financial liability for the put option is recognized through a debit made to "Equity reserve", a component of equity attributable to the Parent Company.
+The financial liability for the put option is recognized through a debit made to another component of equity attributable to the parent.